Glusk/hackathon-2021/deployment_template/README.md

 ## Host system setup

-The test is meant to be run on 1 _manager_ node and 20 _worker_ nodes.
+The test is meant to be performed on 1 _manager_ node and 20 _worker_ nodes running Ubuntu 20.04 LTS.
 Therefore, we require the following host systems:

 - 1x 4 core CPU manager host with 32GB of memory
 - 20x 1 core CPU worker hosts with 4GB of memory